-Introduction
+1. Introduction

-Hendrefoilan Primary School is committed to dealing effectively with complaints.
+Chepstow School is fully committed to dealing effectively with complaints.
 We aim to clarify any issues about which you are not sure.
-If possible, we will put right any mistakes we have made and we will apologise.
+If possible, we will put right any mistakes we have made, and we will apologise.
 We aim to learn from mistakes and use that experience to improve what we do.